ibm-cloud-docs/appid/progressive.md

 # Anonymous authentication
 {: #anonymous}

-With {{site.data.keyword.appid_full}}, you can allow users to anonymously browse your application under an anonymous user profile.
-If the user chooses to sign in, you can allow them to still access their anonymous attributes by attaching their anonymous profile to their user identity with {{site.data.keyword.appid_short_notm}}.
+With {{site.data.keyword.appid_full}}, you can allow users to anonymously browse your application through a guest profile.
+If the user chooses to sign in, you can allow them to still access their anonymous attributes by attaching their anonymous guest profile to their user identity with {{site.data.keyword.appid_short_notm}}.
 {: shortdesc}

 ## Understanding progressive authentication